seanbreckenridge/autotui/README.md

 Note: Doesn't support all of these recursively, see below for more info.

 I wrote this so that I don't have to repeatedly write boilerplate-y python code to validate/serialize/deserialize data.
+As a more extensive example of its usage, you can see my [`tupletally`](https://github.com/seanbreckenridge/tupletally) repo, which I use to track things like calories/water etc...

 ## Install